-So, when it comes to budgeting for your wedding, how much might you expect to pay for a wedding photographer?
-In this post we’ll take a look at the average cost of a wedding photographer, what their rates include, and what you need to be aware of before your big day.
+In this post, we’ll take a look at the average cost of a wedding photographer, what their rates include and what to be aware of before your big day to avoid any last-minute surprises.

 What’s included in the price will depend on the package you choose.
-A basic package may include coverage on the day and your photographs on a USB, whereas a premium package will include this and much more.
-When making your decision, be prepared with the right questions to ask a wedding photographer to make sure you know exactly what your chosen package includes.
+A basic package may include coverage on the day and your photographs uploaded to a private online viewing gallery, while a premium package adds more extras.

 Depending on your choice, wedding photography packages may include many of the following: